rothnic/opencode-agents/docs/custom-coding-agents.md

 The Orchestrator's primary function is to transform a high-level user request, such as "add a new API endpoint for users," into a structured plan of executable sub-tasks.
 This process begins with a "chain-of-thought" reasoning step, inspired by advanced prompting techniques, where the agent explicitly formulates a plan before acting.14
 This plan is then executed through a series of sub-agent invocations.
 The key technical enabler for this delegation is opencode's support for invoking sub-agents via @ mentions within the chat interface.1 For example, a plan might look like this:
 @TestWriter create a failing integration test for GET /api/users.
-@CodeImplementer create the route and controller to make the test pass.
+@ContainerTaskExecutor create the route and controller to make the test pass.
 @DocuWriter add OpenAPI documentation for the new endpoint.
 This conversational delegation model allows the Orchestrator to act as a project manager, assigning tasks to its team.
 The opencode TUI facilitates human oversight of this process; a developer can use the Ctrl+Right and Ctrl+Left keybindings to cycle between the main Orchestrator session and the child sessions created by each sub-agent, monitoring both the high-level plan and the detailed execution of each step.1
 True parallelism, however, requires more than simple delegation.
 It demands that the Orchestrator understand task dependencies.
 For example, writing a test must precede writing the code to pass it.
 Therefore, the Orchestrator must function as a state machine or a dependency graph resolver.
 A proven pattern for this is the use of JSON manifests to track the state of a multi-phase workflow, ensuring each stage is successfully completed before the next begins.15 The Orchestrator should be prompted to first identify task dependencies, creating a directed acyclic graph (DAG) of operations.
 It can then use a tool like the built-in todowrite or a custom state-management tool to maintain a manifest of completed and pending tasks, dispatching all unblocked tasks simultaneously to the relevant sub-agents.3